Skparab1/server/README.md

   - gh actions will commit based on the issue
 - applications
   - act as a server ( a relatevely mediocre one
-  - act as a databsed
+  - act as a database